 Anxiety and stress can lead to health problems.
 Most specifically, uncontrolled stress or anxiety can affect adrenaline and cortisol production, reduce the production of growth hormones, and lead to abnormal activation of the immune system and inflammatory responses in the body.

-Neurofeedback is a non-intrusive way to reduce anxiety symptoms and improve daily functioning.
+Neurofeedback is a non-intrusive way to reduce symptoms of anxiety disorders and improve daily functioning.

 Living with anxiety can be overwhelming—but it doesn’t need to stay this way.